The Killers crowd surfer, 67, halts concert after hurting head

 "What a lovely gentleman."

-Mr James then waved to the crowd who were all cheering him as the encounter was shown on the big screen.
+Mr James, who was at the gig with his son Barry, then waved to the crowd who were all cheering him as the encounter was shown on the big screen.

+When Flowers returned to the stage he explained he had asked Mr James what he was doing.

+The crowd erupted when he added: "Do you know what he said?
+He said 'I'm enjoying myself'".

 He said he was recovering well from his crowd-surfing exploits and his bump to the head, adding: "I'm feeling fine.
 I've just got a few aches."